 Coinciding with the release of the Radeon RX 5500 XT is a new software suite called Radeon Software Adrenalin 2020 edition.
 The new software is an evolution of the suite AMD has been working on and focuses on three key areas, software features, performance, and stability.
 The beauty is that the new software features not only work on the latest and greatest hardware but it also works on older GPUs back to the RX 400 series.

-Product Name/Link to Website: Gigabyte Radeon RX 5500 XT
+Product Name and Website: Gigabyte Radeon RX 5500 XT

 Since AMD is not making a reference version of the RX 5500 XT, AIB partners will have first dibs on getting their products to market.
 Our sample is the Gigabyte Radeon RX 5500 XT.
 This version features 8 GB of ram.
 The gigabyte eye is prominently displayed on the front of the box.
 Take note, this is also the OC edition card.
 On the rear of the box, Gigabyte has included key features as well as minimum system requirements.
 Also, graphics are features showing off the cooling solution as well as the RGB lighting and the backplate of the GPU.